Y3drk/quick_racing/README.md

 # quick_racing
-This project is a dexterity game created for Programming in Python course, on semester 4 year 2 on Computer Science at UST.
+Is a dexterity game created for Programming in Python course, on semester 4 year 2 on Computer Science at UST.

 ## Basic description